Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Bears stats and trends

-- This season, the Bears have just one against the spread win in three games as an underdog of 4.5 points or more.
+- The Bears have been underdogs by 4.5 points or more three times this year and covered the spread once.

-- Chicago's games this year have eclipsed the over/under one time in five opportunities (20%).
+- Chicago's games this season have hit the over on one of five set point totals (20%).

-- The Bears have four giveaways this season, while the Packers have eight takeaways.
+- The Bears have turned the ball over four times, four fewer times than the Packers have forced turnovers (8).

 Home and road insights

-- Green Bay is 2-1 overall, with two wins against the spread, away from home.
+- Away from home, Green Bay has two wins against the spread and is 2-1 overall.

-- In three away games this season, Green Bay has gone over the total once.
+- Green Bay has gone over the total once in three away games this season.

 Powered by Data Skrive.